De | En

 American Economic Review (Papers and Proceedings)

-(Deutsch) The European Union is the product of a unique institutional process: individual states, often with a history of belligerent relationships, have gradually given up ever more sovereignty to produce an increasing number of common goods, including the Single Market, a joint currency, and common policies.
-In the process, the Union has integrated increasingly diverse countries and achieved institutional progress beyond its borders...
+The European Union is the product of a unique institutional process: individual states, often with a history of belligerent relationships, have gradually given up ever more sovereignty to produce an increasing number of common goods, including the Single Market, a...

 Interactive effects of work group and organizational identitification on job satisfaction and extra-role behavior.